 Vibration in ships not only causes structural fatigue but also ruins the experience of the passengers as well as the crew due to discomfort.
-As a result, many of the ships are discarded if they are causing too much vibration.
+As a result, many of the ships are discarded if they cause too much vibration.
 It is because vibration in ships may indicate that there is something wrong with the functioning of the vessel and that it is probably unsafe to operate.

 As the years went by, a lot of research went into the classification of these vibrations so as to locate the problem and solve it if possible.
 More importantly, changes have been made to the basic designing of ships to reduce the vibrations as much as possible.
 It not only makes the experience of the passengers and crew pleasurable but also increases the life span of the ship.

-This article discusses general vibrations, ship vibrations and their classification, their causes and the ways to tackle them in detail.
+This article discusses general vibrations, ship vibrations and their classification, their causes, and the ways to tackle them in detail.

-Before we dive into the classifications, let us take a look at the basics of how the vibration occurs.
+Before we dive into the classifications, let us take a look at the basics of how vibration occurs.

 High school physics taught us that vibration is the motion of a body by which it is displaced from its state of equilibrium.
 Vibration can be ‘to and fro’ or ‘in and out’ or oscillation of a mass.

-Let us take for example the above figure. ‘b’ represents the state of equilibrium of the pendulum and ‘a’ and ‘c’ represent the oscillating positions of the pendulum.
+Let us take for example the above figure ‘b’ represents the state of equilibrium of the pendulum and ‘a’ and ‘c’ represent the oscillating positions of the pendulum.
 Thus, every time the pendulum is hit, it oscillates as it passes through the point ‘b’.
 Hence the conclusion that we draw from here is:

 - An external force causes the vibration to start on a rigid body.